ljleb/sd-mecha/README.md

 ![image of sd-mecha merge graph](/media/did-you-see-something.PNG)

-This allows to merge a very large number of models simultaneously on low-end hardware. (i.e. 8+)
+This allows to merge a very large number of models simultaneously on low-end hardware.